7 March 2018 – Changes to AoG banking services solution

 |The Crown’s Consolidated Cash Management Process||International drafts||Over the counter bill pay|

 |Direct debit initiator authorities||Foreign currency cash||Remittance processing|

-There is one single provider in the Crown Transactional Banking Services sub-category available to Core Agencies.
-Six Banking Services providers cover the other sub-categories as detailed on the Providers page.
+There is one single provider in the Crown Transactional banking services sub-category available to core agencies.
+Five banking services providers cover the other sub-categories as detailed on the providers page.

 Savings vary across sub-categories and will depend on an agency’s banking services purchasing profile and specific requirements.

-A pricing comparison tool is available to assist agencies in comparing the providers’ pricing based on the Banking Services they require.
-This tool provides a high level pricing comparison between panel providers for each sub-category.
-We strongly recommend you read all Services Agreements thoroughly and assess the pricing offering together with the overall services being offered, functionalities, service levels, helpdesk support and value adds described in the Services Agreements.
+We strongly recommend you read all services agreements thoroughly and assess the pricing offering together with the overall services being offered, functionalities, service levels, helpdesk support and value adds described in the services agreements.